wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.md

 ## Synapse configurations of the artifacts

 !!! note
-    When you unzip the ZIP file you download below in Step 6 when simulating the sample scenario, you can find the below configurations in the `<UNZIPPED_FILE>/src/main/synapse-config` directory.
-For more information about these artifacts, go to WSO2 EI Documentation.
+    When you unzip the ZIP file you downloaded below in step 7 when simulating the sample scenario, you can find the below configurations in the `<UNZIPPED_FILE>/src/main/wso2mi/artifacts` directory.
+For more information about these artifacts, go to WSO2 MI Documentation.

 === "Proxy Service"
       ```